 Are the any regulations regarding handling of food and beverages?

 The City of Perth has a requirement that all exhibitors that intend to sell, sample or in any way distribute food or beverage items must register directly with the City.
 The City of Perth has indicated that it will take at least 14 days from receipt to process a registration.
-In order to register, download the City of Perth Special Events Permit Form and then return it to the City of Perth in accordance with its instructions.
+In order to register, visit the City of Perth's Licensing page, select "New License" from the "Licensing" menu and then select "Temporary Food Vendor".

 Can I prepare food or beverages at my stand?